 You have to watch your step on the hike around the lake.
 There are lots of tree roots to step over, as well as boulders to clamber around.
 The views at the southern end of Joffre Lakes are totally worth the effort though!

-We stopped and had lunch at the camping ground.
+We stopped and had lunch at the campground.
 There are only limited spots for camping, and you need a permit to stay for the night.
 You can find out more about camping on the BC parks website.
 At the moment, camping permits are already sold out for weekends this summer.

 After lunch, we explored the cliff above the lake (you can see the cliff in the photo above, just to the left of the waterfall.)
 Once we’d climbed up there, the views were even more impressive.